AndraxDev/speak-gpt/README.md

 > Legal entity ID: 55545386 (D-U-N-S: 933739642)\
 > License allowing performing commercial activity in Slovakia and EU: OU-KE-OZP1-2023/031005-2 (Issued on 14 June 2023 according to the § 10 section 1 letter a) of the Act No. 455/1991 Coll. on Trade Licensing (Trade Licensing Act) as amended)\
 > VAT ID: SK3121636045\
-> (So you know where you are sending your money if you decide to support the project financially or if project will have paid features in future)
+> (So you know where you are sending your money if you decide to support the project financially or if project will have paid features in the future)

 ## You are appreciated to: